Run a care home or other residential care service

 Shop around using specialist brokers - standard business insurance brokers often don't understand social care risks.

-Key Care Act principles affecting providers:
+Key Care Act duties shaping commissioning:

 Market oversight applies to "difficult to replace" providers - typically large care home chains, dominant local providers, or specialists.
 CQC monitors financial sustainability and can intervene if you face failure.
 This includes submitting regular financial returns and notifying CQC of material changes (like selling the business).